The Rowden Surname website

 Although there was a strong Rowden presence in Devon in the 18th and 19th centuries, the map shows the other counties where Rowdens feature prominently.
 Wiltshire seems to hold second place with some minor spilling into neighbouring counties Hampshire and Dorset.
 The seaside village of Seasalter and its neighbour Whitstable feature a strong Rowden presence in the mid to late 19th century.
 However recent evidence seems to indicate that the paternal grandfather of these Rowdens came from Wiltshire.
 However, the very earliest Rowdons that I have discovered came from just outside of Bromyard in Herefordshire.

-Whether you are a Rowden or Rowdon or maybe neither, I trust you enjoy browsing these pages.
+Whether you are a Rowden or Rowdon or maybe neither, enjoy browsing these pages.

 Gavin Rowden